Is it Safe to Fly with an Ear Infection?3 min read

 2. Take a decongestant or anti-inflammatory.

-Taking a decongestant or anti-inflammatory drugs, like acetaminophen or ibuprofen, can relieve some discomfort and swelling before your flight.
+Taking a decongestant or anti-inflammatory drug, like acetaminophen or ibuprofen, can relieve some discomfort and swelling before your flight.
 This can help prevent your ears from getting blocked.
 However, be sure to talk to your doctor before taking anything.

 3. Stay hydrated.